 Republicans and outside legal observers on the commission say Berry does not have the right to hire outside counsel to fight legal battles against the government.

-"We are unaware of any legal basis for the engagement of private outside counsel by the commission, and we are deeply concerned about the serious ethical and legal issues that would be raised by the use of taxpayer funds for this purpose," wrote Commissioner Bush appointee Jennifer Braceras on behalf of herself, Commissioner Abigail Thernstrom and Kirsanow, in a letter to Jin.
+"We are unaware of any legal basis for the engagement of private outside counsel by the commission, and we are deeply concerned about the serious ethical and legal issues that would be raised by the use of taxpayer funds for this purpose," wrote Bush appointee Commissioner Jennifer Braceras on behalf of herself, Commissioner Abigail Thernstrom and Kirsanow, in a letter to Jin.

 The dissenters argue that the commission should not be hiring outside legal assistance — whether it is paid for by tax dollars or free — because it means one federal agency fighting another.

-"The notion one agency of the federal government essentially suing another agency of the government raises some very serious questions about the role of the chairperson in this very dicey legal issue," said attorney Rob Kelner, who is representing Kirsanow.
+"The notion of one agency of the federal government essentially suing another agency of the government raises some very serious questions about the role of the chairperson in this very dicey legal issue," said attorney Rob Kelner, who is representing Kirsanow.
 "We think the attempt by the chairperson to intervene in this case borders on the bizarre."